 The Disability Justice Project built a number of local Communities of Practice throughout NSW – to bring together professionals who were interested in promoting better outcomes for people with cognitive disabilities, and who are at risk of coming in contact with the justice system.

 Communities of Practice (COPs) are groups of people who share a concern or passion for something they do and learn to do it better as they interact regularly.

 What are the benefits of a Community of Practice

-Details of current active Communities of Practice across NSW
+Details of the Communities of Practice across NSW

-This DJP CoP Progress Report – June 2017 was given at the DJP Leaders’ Forum held on June 1st and outlines the various COPs that have been set up as well as some of the issues identified through these groups.
+This Leaders Forum CoP Progress Report was given at the DJP Leaders’ Forum held in Parramatta on October 5th, and provides details of the various COPs currently running across NSW, as well as some of the issues identified through these groups.

 For further information on setting up a COP in your area, or to find out more

 If you would like further information or have an inquiry concerning your local Community of Practice, please email us at: firstname.lastname@example.org